mpaglia0/Pelican-tweet/README.md

 Then it tries to post all eligible articles to Twitter and - if post routine returns no errors - writes article URL in `posted_on_Twitter.txt`.

-On every further run it matchs the actual articles list with the list in `posted_on_Twitter.txt` file and posts only new articles on Twitter (and writes them in `posted_on_Twitter.txt`).
+On every further run it matches the actual articles list with the list in `posted_on_Twitter.txt` file and posts only new articles (and writes them in `posted_on_Twitter.txt`).

 ## Twitter APIs